HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 HOUSTON

-Houston is likely the only city in America who's namesake is rendered in giant statue form, hovering over the freeway leading into town from the north.
-Houston is the biggest city in Texas.
-If one's focus on Texas is North Texas, with the big city in North Texas being Dallas, one occasionally hears dismissive remarks about Houston.
-Bad air, Bad traffic, Bad humidity.
-These remarks get worse when something happens, like when Houston beats out Dallas on an Olympics bid.
 Or, God forbid, in a football game.
-However, on two Houston visits, these Eyes on Texas found Houston to be a very pleasant surprise.
+However, on two Houston visits, these Eyes on Texas found Houston to be a Houston Skyline very pleasant surprise.
 Houston's freeways were not the hodgepodge of varying quality one finds in the D/FW Metroplex.
 The Houston skyline is impressive.
 Houston rush hour traffic is bad, but not all that bad.
 Houston's downtown is lively and pedestrian friendly.
 And Houston is only a short distance from Galveston and saltwater.
-Two attributes which are hundreds of miles from D/FW...
+Two attributes which are hundreds of miles from Dallas/Fort Worth.

 click a thumbnail to view a photo